JimSeker/speech/README.md

 <b>speech2text</b> use the button to have it recognize the speech.
 It will list the top 5 results and speak the top result.
 It also have multilingual abilities.  broken in API 30, unknown reason.
 Even on an android 11 device, it works if set to API 29, fails on API 30.
 No documentation as to why.

 <b>speech2textdemo</b> use the recognizerIntent to get the speech2text engine and displays the top 5 results.
-This one does work in API 30.

-<b>speech2textdemo2</b> builds it's own interface, instead of using the recognizerIntent.  still displays the top 5 results. broken in API 30, unknown reason.
-Even on an android 11 device, it works if set to API 29, fails on API 30.
-No documentation as to why.
+<b>speech2textdemo2</b> builds it's own interface, instead of using the recognizerIntent.  still displays the top 5 results.

-<b>text2speech</b> is a simple example to do text to speech.   works in API 30 (with addtions).
+<b>text2speech</b> is a simple example to do text to speech.   works in API 30 with queries additions.

 <b>VoiceActionsDemo</b>  Show how to add voice Actions to your app.
 This example uses the create_note intent.